gitbls/ndm/README.md

 ## Overview

-**ndm** dramatically simplifies the configuration and management of DNS (bind9, also referred to as bind or dns) and DHCP (isc-dhcp-server, also referred to as dhcpd) services for a small home or business network with a prescriptive, but customoizable and extensible, configuration. ndm can run on any small Linux box, such as a Raspberry Pi, or any other supported Linux distribution.
+**ndm** dramatically simplifies the configuration and management of DNS (bind9, also referred to as bind or dns) and DHCP (isc-dhcp-server, also referred to as dhcpd) services for a small home or business network with a prescriptive, but customizable and extensible, configuration. ndm can run on any small Linux box, such as a Raspberry Pi, or any other supported Linux distribution.
 While most, if not all routers provide DNS and DHCP services, ndm has some significant advantages over using your router for these services:

 * The ndm configuration is router-independent.
 You can replace your router and still have exactly the same DNS configuration, and all your computers at their proper IP addresses.
 * The ndm configuration is host independent as well.
 If your Linux box dies, you can quickly and easily recreate your configuration (as long as you've backed up the ndm database).
 (You do backup, don't you?).